mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 need to be able to see in one fell swoop what the lines are, what looks appealing to bet on, and what they have already bet on.

+1. Lines displayed for the betting panel are read from routes in the system that are in turn connected to a real-time API, NOT from the Lines collection.
+It may be that the Lines collection should be moved into its own private database separate from the main database.

 <div class="page">

 ## Sign up or sign in